ducthangchin/Death_Penalty_Game/HLO.md

 The program can give you a free hint if you have no idea to guess the next letter.

-The program stores your last game you'vs just played.
+The program stores your last game you've just played.

 The program uses ASCII text art to represent your figure of a man being hung by neck, illustration will update everytime you guess a wrong letter.